JuliaClimate/ClimateTools.jl/docs/src/examples.md

 ### Sidenote: merging files/data

-As a sidenote, climate data files are usually on the order of multiple GBs and institution generally split a single simulation into multiple files.
+Climate data files are usually on the order of multiple GBs and institution generally split a single simulation into multiple files.
 In order to calculate climatologies, it is thus essential to merge the data into a single structure.
 The function `merge` is provided to combine 2 `ClimGrid`.

 ```julia-repl
 julia> C = merge(C1, C2) # merge C1 with C2